-The Planner's Edge LLC is an investment adviser registered with the Securities and Exchange Commission.
+Monson Wealth Management, Inc. is an investment adviser registered with the Securities and Exchange Commission.
 Investment advisory services and fees differ from brokerage services and fees and it is important for you to understand the differences.
 Investor.gov/CRS is a website providing free and simple tools to research firms and financial professionals, and which provides educational materials about investment advisers, broker-dealers, and investing.
 We encourage you to ask us questions and have provided suggested conversation starters in call-out boxes throughout this Relationship Summary.